Audit-It-in/Audit-it/docs/work-tems/accountant-page-neumorphic-redesign/tasks.md

 - Fixed hooks order issue by moving `useMemo` (years of experience) before early returns in `AccountantProfileView`.

+- Added neumorphic skeletons for profile view: `ProfileHeaderSkeleton`, `ProfessionalAuditTrailSkeleton`, `EducationListSkeleton`, `SidebarDetailsSkeleton`, `ProfileCTASkeleton`; replaced generic loader and wired into `AccountantProfileView`.

+- Implemented network/offline error UI: `ProfileErrorState` with retry; updated `ProfileNotFound` to neumorphic card with icon and consistent styling; integrated into `AccountantProfileView` with proper error vs not-found branching.

-- [ ] 8.
+- [x] 8.
 Implement enhanced neumorphic loading states and skeleton components

   - Create skeleton components with `shadow-neumorphic-inset` and animated solid shimmer backgrounds (no gradients)
   - Implement progressive loading with staggered `animate-pulse` and `shadow-neumorphic-sm` appearance